SEYCHELLES CRUISE ONBOARD MEGA YACHT PEGASOS

 When you picture paradise, it’s often an island of lush vegetation, fringed with tranquil white-sand beaches and surrounded by clear, sparkling azure waters.
 Add dramatic granitic rock formations, and you’ve imagined the idyllic Seychelles — an archipelago of around 115 islands and islets in the Indian Ocean, just off the coast of East Africa.

 I’m Amy, part of the award-winning family team at Select Travel Holidays and a CLIA Master Cruise Consultant, and together with Rachel, our Managing Director, I recently explored some of the Seychelles’ beautiful islands on a small-ship yacht cruise with Variety Cruises.
-In this Variety Cruises review, I’ll share our first-hand experiences, insights, and honest impressions of this unforgettable voyage.
+In this Variety Cruises M/Y Pegasos review, I’ll share our first-hand experiences, insights, and honest impressions of this unforgettable voyage.

 By Amy, Blogger-in-Chief at Select Travel Holidays | CLIA Master Cruise Agent